bigladder/btwxt/docs/methodology.md

 &ensp; &ensp; $C_0=1-\mu, \quad  C_1=\mu$

-These are labeled `interpolation_coefficients` in the **btwxt** source code .
+These are labeled `interpolation_coefficients` in the **btwxt** source code.
 Notice that sum of these coefficients is unity, ensuring that the interpolation returns a weighted average of the neighboring function values.
 More generally, we refer to the coefficients mutliplying the function values as *weights*, or `weighting_factors`.

 The linearly interpolated function $f(\mu)$ consists of a train of straight-line segments connecting each pair of neighboring points.
 <p align="center">